sttoracle/ORACASB/README.md

 ![](images/CASB/7B1AFFA4-DF72-401B-9975-68272079B2F2.png)

-"The Health Summary: All Application Instances" card summarizes potential threat information across all registered application instances.
+"*The Health Summary: All Application Instances*" card summarizes potential threat information across all registered application instances.
 The definitions of the different health and risk indicators (e.g. Policy Alerts) will be presented in additional sessions within this workshop.

 #### Access Map